Randy J. Nelson

-Randy J. Nelson is an American neuroscientist who holds the Hazel Ruby McQuain Chair for Neurological Research and the founding chair of the Department of Neuroscience at the West Virginia University School of Medicine.
+Randy J. Nelson is an American neuroscientist who currently holds the Hazel Ruby McQuain Chair for Neurological Research and the founding chair of the Department of Neuroscience at the West Virginia University School of Medicine.
 Much of his research has focused on the contribution of circadian and seasonal rhythms on physiology and behavior.

 Early life and education

 Nelson graduated from James A. Garfield High School in Garrettsville, Ohio in 1972.
+He was inducted into the Garfield High School Hall of Fame in 2020.
 He earned his bachelor's degree in psychology at the University of California, Berkeley in 1978, and then a master's degree from Berkeley in 1980.
 Trained under Irving Zucker, Nelson then earned a PhD in Psychology, as well as a second PhD in Endocrinology, also from Berkeley.
+Nelson was the first in the US to simultaneously earn two PhDs.
 He then completed an NIH-funded postdoctoral fellowship at the University of Texas, Austin.

 Research and career

-Although his dissertation advisor's lab was known for studies in circadian rhythms, Nelson started working on photoperiodism (day length) and seasonality.
+Although his dissertation advisor's lab was known for studies in circadian rhythms research, Nelson started working on photoperiodism (day length) and seasonality.
 He investigated the mechanisms that allow rodents to measure day length to determine the time of year in order to anticipate predictable events, such as winter, to initiate temporally-important adaptations such as reproductive, metabolic, and immune adjustments.
 During his postdoctoral studies, he established the roles of additional environmental signals that fine-tuned the timing of seasonality.

 Nelson was appointed to the faculty in psychology and neuroscience at Johns Hopkins University from 1986 until 2000, when he moved to the Ohio State University (OSU) where he was Professor and Chair of the Department of Neuroscience.
 In 2012, he was appointed as the inaugural Distinguished Professor of the College of Medicine, and in 2013 the Board of Trustees conferred the title of Distinguished University Professor upon him.